toitware/toit-provision/README.md

 Use `toit.pkg describe` or `toit pkg describe` (depending on which Toit variant you use) to see how https://pkg.toit.io will extract package information from your repo when you publish the package.

-Either add a `name: ...` entry to the package.yaml or change the title (first line) of this README to the package name.

-Either add a `description: ...` entry to the package.yaml or ensure that the first paragraph of this README can be used as a description.

 ## Structure
 Code that should be used by other developers must live in the `src` folder.